pyeve/cerberus/docs/validation-rules.rst

 valueschema
 -----------
-Validation schema for all values of a ``dict``.
-The ``dict`` can have arbitrary keys, the values for all of which must validate with given schema:
+Validation schema for all values of a :term:`mapping`.

 .. doctest::